 We also recommend Rocky Linux as your preferred virtual appliance Operating System.
 It is as simple as installing a minimal install of the OS to have a fully functional appliance that will work with ©XSIBackup.

 Is it a good idea to have so many layered encapsulated File Systems?

 In theory, having many encapsulated FS structures will require more resources to access the data in them.
-Still in this case, the waste of resources is very little while obtaining in return a conceptual improvement that will in the end save a lot more resources than the ones used.
+Still in this case, the additional overhead is very little while obtaining in return a conceptual improvement that will in the end save a lot more resources than the ones used.

 You will have at least 90% of the write throughput.
 You may loose a bit more efficiency in reads when compared to a real FS on top of a HD, still you will be able to read data at very good sustained rates, well above 100MB/s in modern hardware.
 If you take on account that the reads will be seldom, just to recover data, it's clear that the pros outnumber the cons by many times.